 4 Practical Tips for Building Up Your Savings to Launch Your Small Business

-Since 1980, we’ve traded the Walkman for streaming apps, the floppy disk for cloud storage, and M*A*S*H for NCIS.
+Since 1980, we’ve traded the Walkman for streaming apps, the floppy disk for cloud storage and M*A*S*H for NCIS.
 Another key shift?
-Between 1980 and 2017, the U.S. personal saving rate dropped from 12.9 percent to just 2.4 percent.
+Between 1980 and 2017, the U.S. personal saving rate dropped almost by half, to 6.2 percent.

 If you’ve seen a steep decline in your own savings, you’re not alone.
 Almost half of small-business owners say cash flow concerns keep them up at night, according to a recent Square report.
 But if you’re looking to launch your own business -- or build up funds for another significant goal -- here are four actionable tips for amping up savings.